 What is the Greater Fool Theory in Investing: Stay Calm, Avoid Foolish Reactions

 The Greater Fool Theory is a fascinating concept in the investing world that has captivated the minds of traders, economists, and psychologists alike.
 At its core, this theory suggests that the price of an asset is not determined by its intrinsic value but rather by the collective expectations of market participants.
-In essence, it posits that investors can profit from overvalued assets as long as a “greater fool” is willing to pay an even higher price.
+In essence, it posits that investors can profit from overvalued assets if a “greater fool” is willing to pay an even higher price.

 The Psychology Behind the Theory